Performance Musicianship Program (PMP)

 This program includes the following courses:

-This course gives students the opportunity to rehearse together in a rhythm section setting to learn the “must know” tunes that any competent professional musician would be expected to know when called to do a gig.
+Performance Sequence: This sequence of classes gives students the opportunity to review and incorporate some of the important styles and repertoire presented in the Certificate Program.
+Students rehearse together in a rhythm section setting to learn the “must know” repertoire in the various styles coved in the course.
+All styles and tunes included in this sequence are known to be those of which any competent professional musician would be expected to be proficient in and to know when called to do a gig.

 Individual Study and Practice: